If you’re trying to hit your protein goals, try this delicious cottage cheese seed bread. Its packed with nutritious ingredients!

 - Make sure you use Gluten Free oats to make this gluten free.

-Hi Lori, I’m so glad you like the recipe!
-It should work here, although i havent tried it myself!
+Hi Sue, I’m so glad you liked the recipe!